Kalmalyzer/managed-cluster/README.md

 We intrduce ways to monitor and understand what individual applications on the cluster are doing.

-## What's not covered

-Software that needs to run directly on bare metal or on VMs are not covered here.
-Typical examples are test devices, and some CI systems' build agents.

 ## Before you start: Self-hosted or cloud-hosted?

 You can either run the cluster on your own hardware, or use various managed offerings.

 **Cost**

 This depends on how you want to handle cost.
 The cloud offerings allow you to add/remove capacity at a minute's notice and you pay only for what you use at any moment.
 You pay month-to-month for each bit of capacity.
 You should expect a minimum fee of a few hundred $/month.

 The self-hosted approach, on the other hand, allows you to avoid that monthly cost and instead re-purpose existing hardware or make a few up-front investments.
 You can get as low as $0 + power & network.

 **Connectivity to/from other services**

 This also depends on where other things are outside of the cluster.
 If you have other locally-hosted services and file stores on an internal network, and expect the services that run on the cluster to talk a lot to those, then it's easier to also run the cluster internally.
 You can set up tunnels but it is additional work.

 The more you want your services to be directly exposed to the Internet, or the more you want your services to utilize other cloud-hosted services (managed databases etc), the easier it is to run your services in a cloud-hosted cluster as well.

 **Maintenance effort**

 Self-hosting will require more setup and maintenance work than cloud-hosted.
 Any less than 100% server grade hardware will break and cause problems every now and then.
 Whenever this happens, your cluster is broken or at reduced capacity, and until you have acquired new parts, the cluster will remain broken or at reduced capacity.
 The OSes will need to be kept up-to-date and security patched by you.
 You will need to develop all snapshot/backup/restore strategies for state.

 Cloud-hosted will practically never see downtime or infrastructure-related failure modes.
 The cloud provider always has redundant hardware ready.
 The cloud provider manages the OS on the machines for you.
 OS and Kubernetes version upgrades happen transparently in the background (sometimes involving failover and service restarts).
 You can expect that the cluster always is present - your responsibility begins at the Kubernetes API level.
 The more you rely on cloud-hosted services, the more you get snashots/backups/restore solved for you.